Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Construction of IRs in discrete basis

-As noted in Sect. \ref{IR}, in this paper we will consider only massive IRs and will neglect spin effects.
-Therefore our goal is to construct massive spinless IRs in a discrete basis.
+In all macroscopic experiments the orbital angular momenta of macroscopic bodies and even photons are very large.
+As an example, consider a photon moving in approximately radial direction away from the Earth surface.
+Suppose that the photon energy equals the bound energy of the ground state of the hydrogen atom $27.2ev$.
+Then in units $c=\hbar=1$ this energy is of the order of $10^7/cm$.
+Hence even if the level arm of the photon trajectory is of the order of $1cm$, the value of the orbital angular momentum is of the order of $10^7$.
+In other experiments with photons and macroscopic bodies this value is greater by many orders of magnitude.
+Therefore, as explained in Sec. \ref{momentum}, in semiclassical approximation the spin terms can be neglected.
+Hence our goal is to construct massive spinless IRs in a discrete basis.
 By analogy with the method of little group in standard theory, one can first choose states which can be treated as rest ones and then obtain the whole representation space by acting on such states by certain linear combinations of representation operators.

-Since ${\bf B}$ is a possible choice of the dS analog of the momentum operator, one might think that the rest states $e_0$ can be defined by the condition ${\bf B}e_0=0$.
-However, in the general case this is not consistent since, as follows from Eq. (\ref{newCR}), different components of ${\bf B}$ do not commute with each other: as follows from Eq. (\ref{newCR}) and the definitions of the operators ${\bf J}$ and ${\bf B}$ in Sect. \ref{IR}, these operators commute with each other according to the rules
+Since ${\bf B}$ is a possible choice of the dS analog of the momentum operator, one might think that rest states $e_0$ can be defined by the condition ${\bf B}e_0=0$.
+However, in the general case this is not consistent since, as follows from Eq. (\ref{newCR}), different components of ${\bf B}$ do not commute with each other: as follows from Eq. (\ref{newCR}) and the definitions of the operators ${\bf J}$ and ${\bf B}$ in Sect. \ref{IRsdS},

-where the indices $j,k.l$ can take the values $1,2,3$, $\delta_{jk}$ is the Kronecker symbol, $e_{jkl}$ is the absolutely antisymmetric tensor such that $e_{123}=1$ and a sum over repeated indices is assumed.
+where a sum over repeated indices is assumed.
 Therefore a subspace of elements $e_0$ such that $B^je_0=0$ ($j=1,2,3$) is not closed under the action of the operators $B^j$.

 Let us define the operators ${\bf J}'=({\bf J}+{\bf B})/2$ and ${\bf J}"=({\bf J}-{\bf B})/2$.
-As follows from Eq. (\ref{newCR}), they satisfy the commutation relations
+As follows from Eq. (\ref{BJ}), they satisfy the commutation relations